Reception and Year 3 offer day 16 April 2025 - frequently asked questions

 Parents cannot choose to take up any previous offer that is not named in the EHCP.

-My child is born in the late summer months and I now wish to delay them starting school.
+My child is born in the late summer months and I now want to delay them starting school.
 What do I do?

 There are a few matters to consider.
 By law all parents must make sure that their children receive full time education by the start of the term following their 5th birthday.
 This is known as "compulsory school age".
 The law also entitles parents to full time education from the September after the child turns 4 and therefore you have access to education before your child is of compulsory school age.